-Dickinson students are covered by a global medical and medical evacuation policy, currently provided by ACE American Insurance Company and paid for by Dickinson College.
-ACE offers worldwide travel assistance to students under their global accident and sickness plan.
+Dickinson students are covered by a global medical and medical evacuation policy, currently provided by Arch insurance and paid for by Dickinson College.
 This policy is secondary coverage and only applies if your personal health insurance does not apply overseas.
 While it satisfies the minimum requirement for health and accident insurance for our students on overseas programs, you are advised to examine the policy to see if the coverage meets your specific needs.

 Like Dickinson students, guest students attending Dickinson programs from other colleges and universities must also have health insurance coverage.
-Non-Dickinson students are provided this coverage.
+Non-Dickinson students are not provided this coverage.